Summary

 Those who have been following my work or who are active subscribers to the Blockchain Reaction service likely know where I stand on Hut 8 Mining.
 It's part of my portfolio because I think it will do very well if Bitcoin is grinding higher.
 But I also like Iris Energy quite a bit because the company's approach to treasury is the exact opposite.
 I believe exposure to both ideas is the right way to play the Bitcoin mining space.
 Especially in a Bitcoin bear market.

 I think it makes quite a bit of sense to buy the miners that are efficient and less obligated to a treasury strategy that might not be working.
 The miners that are using production to fund operations and that have low mining costs are theoretically the last ones to turn off machines if the bear market gets worse.
-So far, Iris Energy has shown strong execution and over delivery on guidance.
+So far, Iris Energy has shown strong execution and over-delivery on guidance.
 Even though it's being treated like all of the other miner equities so far, the longer the bear lasts, the more time is on Iris Energy's side if it can keep producing while peers go bust or dilute.
 IREN is a ticker that I'm scaling into during crypto winter.

 Bear market.
 Crypto Winter.
 Whatever the label; Bitcoin has struggled in a macro environment of interest rate hikes and balance sheet tightening.
 Despite those struggles, a balanced approach to crypto can work right now.
 An equal weighted allocation to my Top Token Ideas in BlockChain Reaction is beating a dollar cost averaged Bitcoin position.
 And the early reviews are strong:Join to get: